 A horse is a horse, of course - right?

 This statement is worth examining in more depth.
 In particular, what do we know about how they think, what they feel, how they perceive and interact with each other and with us?
 What impact do horse-human interactions and programs have on them?
 What do they need?
 Are we acting ethically with their best interests in mind?

 In order to explore what horses really are and how prevailing views of them can either be supported or enhanced, a call is going out again into the international community of equine interaction professionals offering equine-assisted or facilitated therapy, learning, coaching, or other similar interventions.
 Previously, this call was answered by numerous individuals worldwide, hailing from Germany, the UK, France, the Netherlands, Sweden, Norway, the USA and Canada, with training in many of the most well known approaches.

 Our Mission: To improve the safety, care and well-being of horses, donkeys and mules in equine interaction programs through science, compassionate inquiry, and interdisciplinary collaboration.

 Our Team: The symposium was the creative vision of Ilka Parent of Minds-n-Motion in Germany.
-Last yeas, she was joined by Felicia Katarina Lundgren (Sweden) and Sarah Schlote (Canada), who offered their time and support in coordinating and planning the event.
+This year, she is joined by Katarina Felicia Lundgren (Sweden) from MiMer, who is hosting the event.
+Please send all inquiries pertaining to registration and attendance to her.

 Our Goal: The symposium is intended to create a platform for the speakers to publish a compendium of papers about the topics they presented, to make their information more easily available.
 All proceeds will fund research or provide free equine-based therapy services to clients in need.